Deltares-research/river_educational_models/01_batch/README.md

 The scripts are designed to:

 - `clean_models.ps1`: Deletes all output folders and replaces batch files by empty file.
+No input argument.
 - `create_and_replace_scripts.ps1`: Substitutes empty files by batch files to the installation folder.
+Gets as input the path to your installation.
+E.g.:
+`.\create_and_replace_scripts.ps1 -software_path "c:\Program Files\Deltares\Delft3D FM Suite 2025.02 HMWQ"`

 ------------------------------------------------------------------------